Animal Memorials

 The Defenders is a storytelling project utilizing film and digital media to create an immersive experience to educate global audiences and drive meaningful action.
 Our work is supported by the Gordon & Betty Moore Foundation and the Center of Conflict & Development at Texas A&M University, and directly benefits the Peruvian Society for Environmental Law (SPDA).

 Every year in March, hundreds of thousands of people from all over the world—filmmakers, artists, designers, musicians, politicians, athletes, chefs, scholars, influencers, writers, poets, activists, and wizards—gather in downtown Austin, Texas, to attend the South by Southwest (SXSW) Festival.
-It’s 10 days of innovation, synergy, convergence, inspiration, exhilaration, madness, exhaustion, and joyful mayhem.
-It’s incredible.
-My favorite time of year.
-I’ve been a member of the official SXSW Photography Crew for 10 years.
+It’s favorite time of year.
+I’ve been a member of the official SXSW Photography Crew since 2011.
+As a photographer with Getty Images, I have published hundreds of photos in media outlets, including Rolling Stone, The Wall Street Journal, People, National Geographic, Variety, and The Guardian, among many others.

 photo gallery